satishsalyal/Discreate-Mathematics/Discrete_Mathematics_Sets_Lecture.md

 ### What is Discrete Mathematics?

-> **Discrete Mathematics** is the branch of mathematics dealing with objects that can assume only distinct, separated values.
+> **Discrete Mathematics** is the study of mathematical structures that are separate, countable, and distinct rather than continuous.
 It is the mathematical foundation of computer science, logic, and digital systems.

 Unlike **continuous mathematics** (calculus, geometry) which deals with smooth, unbroken quantities, discrete mathematics focuses on **countable, distinct, and separate** objects.